implement

 2. Launch evaluation agents in parallel (one per item)

-3. All items must pass; failing items get re-implemented
+3. All items must pass; failing items are re-implemented

-4. Iterate until all pass or max iterations reached
+4. Iterate until all pass or the maximum number of iterations is reached

 Phase 3: Final Verification